+"Levee" means a man-made structure, usually an earthen embankment, designed and constructed in accordance with sound engineering practices to contain, control, or divert the flow of water so as to provide protection from temporary flooding.

+"Levee system" means a flood protection system which consists of a levee, or levees, and associated structures, such as closure and drainage devices, which are constructed and operated in accord with sound engineering practices.

-- "Lowest floor" means the lowest floor of the lowest enclosed area; including basement.
-An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such enclosure is not built so as to render the structure in violation of the applicable non-elevation design requirements of this ordinance.
+"Lowest floor" means the lowest floor of the lowest enclosed area, including basement.
+An unfinished or flood resistant enclosure, usable solely for parking of vehicles, building access, or storage in an area other than a basement area is not considered a building's lowest floor; provided, that such enclosure is not built so as to render the structure in violation of the applicable nonelevation design requirements of this chapter.
 This definition allows attached garages to be built at grade (with adequate venting).
-Below grade garages are not allowed as they are considered to be basements. - "Manufactured home" means a structure, transportable in one or more sections, that is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
-For floodplain management purposes the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than 180 consecutive days and neither continuously licensed nor "road ready." - "Manufactured home park or subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for sale or rent. - "Market Value" shall be determined by estimating the cost to replace the structure in new condition and adjusting that cost figure by the amount of depreciation which has accrued since the structure was constructed.
+Below grade garages and storage areas are not allowed as they are considered to be basements.

+"Manufactured home" means a structure, transportable in one or more sections, that is built on a permanent chassis and is designed for use with or without a permanent foundation when connected to the required utilities.
+For floodplain management purposes the term "manufactured home" also includes park trailers, travel trailers, and other similar vehicles placed on a site for greater than one hundred eighty (180) consecutive days and neither continuously licensed nor "road ready."

+"Manufactured home park or subdivision" means a parcel (or contiguous parcels) of land divided into two or more manufactured home lots for sale or rent.

+"Market value" shall be determined by estimating the cost to replace the structure in new condition and adjusting that cost figure by the amount of depreciation which has accrued since the structure was constructed.
 The cost of replacement of the structure shall be based on a square foot cost factor determined by reference to a building cost estimating guide recognized by the building construction industry.
 The amount of depreciation shall be determined by taking into account the age and physical condition but shall not include economic or other forms of external obsolescence.
-Use of replacement costs or accrued depreciation factors different from those contained in recognized building cost estimating guides may be considered only if such factors are included in a report prepared by an independent professional appraiser and supported by a written explanation of the differences. - "Mean sea level" means, for purposes of the NFIP, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on a community's FIRM are referenced. - "New construction," for floodplain management purposes, means structures for which the "start of construction" commenced on or after June 26, 2000, the effective date of the City of Oakley's Floodplain Management Ordinance, and includes any subsequent improvements to such structures. - "Obstruction" includes but is not limited to any dam, wall, wharf, embankment, levee, dike, pile, abutment, protection, excavation, channelization, bridge, conduit, culvert, building, wire, fence, rock, gravel, refuse, fill, structure, vegetation, or other material that may alter, impede, retard, or change the direction and/or velocity of the flow of water because of (a) its location in, along, across, or projecting into any watercourse, (b) its propensity to snare or collect debris carried by the flow of water, or (c) its likelihood of being carried downstream.
+Use of replacement costs or accrued depreciation factors different from those contained in recognized building cost estimating guides may be considered only if such factors are included in a report prepared by an independent professional appraiser and supported by a written explanation of the differences.

+"Mean sea level" means, for purposes of the NFIP, the National Geodetic Vertical Datum (NGVD) of 1929 or other datum, to which base flood elevations shown on a community's FIRM are referenced.

+"New construction," for floodplain management purposes, means structures for which the "start of construction" commenced on or after June 26, 2000, the effective date of the City of Oakley's floodplain management ordinance, and includes any subsequent improvements to such structures.

+"Obstruction" includes but is not limited to any dam, wall, wharf, embankment, levee, dike, pile, abutment, protection, excavation, channelization, bridge, conduit, culvert, building, wire, fence, rock, gravel, refuse, fill, structure, vegetation, or other material that may alter, impede, retard, or change the direction and/or velocity of the flow of water because of (a) its location in, along, across, or projecting into any watercourse, (b) its propensity to snare or collect debris carried by the flow of water, or (c) its likelihood of being carried downstream.